ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Connect to the Security & Compliance Center and provide admin consent

+Use the following procedure to provide admin consent when you define (or edit) segments or information barrier policies.

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

 2. Run the following PowerShell cmdlets, one at a time:<br>